airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 Next, we check to see if we've hit our base case (a parameter of 1).
 If so, we jump to the instruction at the label `end_factorial`, where it will be returned.
-It's already in EAX which we mentioned earlier is where you put return valuesreturn values.
+It's already in *%eax* which we mentioned earlier is where you put return valuesreturn values.
 That is accomplished by these
 lines: